tkshill/elm-rpg-session/src/TheRules.md

 There are four stats that can modify a roll.
 Every move that requires a roll makes use of one of the stats.

-- **Acuity** - Represents Discernment, Creativity, Alertness.
+- **Wits** - Represents Discernment, Creativity, Alertness.
 Used to find clues, improvise, hide and evade
-- **Audacity** - Represents Bravery, Coolheadedness, and Discipline.
+- **Grit** - Represents Bravery, Coolheadedness, and Discipline.
 Used to act under pressure, engage the enemy, be brave
 - **Empathy** - Represents empathy, charm, and guile.
-Used to say the right thing in the moment, sway others, convince people
+Used to say the right thing in the moment, sway others, convince people, discern the intent of others.
-- **Oddity** - Represents anything abnormal.
+- **Odd** - Represents anything abnormal.
 Used to engage with the weird, magical, or supernatural

 Every player starts with a -1, 0, +1, and +2 allocated to the stats of their choosing.

+## Stress and Harm
+- Whenever a player receipts some sort of harm (physical or mental), they reduce one of their highest stat by one.
+If there's a tie, pick one.
+If any of your stats would drop below -1, your character will meet their untimely end.

 ## Portfolios

 There are _three_ **Portfolios** players can choose from.

+### The **Mythical**

-- The **Monstrous** - A monstrous creature fighting other creatures of darkness. (e.g. vampires, werewolves, zombie, banshee, etc)
+- An supernatural being fighting other creatures of darkness. (e.g. vampires, werewolves, robot, demon, etc)

+#### Archetypes

+- The **Monstrous**
+- The **Cybernetic**
+- The **Outsider**

+### The **Magical**

-- The **Magical** - A human who can weild powerful magics (e.g. wizards, witches, shamans, warlocks)
+- A being who can weild powerful magics (e.g. wizards, witches, shamans, warlocks)

+#### Archetypes

+- The **Spellbinder**
+- The **Sorceror**
+- The **Maleficar**

+### The **Mortal**

-- The **Mortal** - A normal person who has found themselves deep in the world of the supernatural (e.g. the chosen one, an investigator, someone searching for the truth, someone harmed by the unnatural)
+- A normal person who has found themselves deep in the world of the supernatural (e.g. the chosen one, an investigator, someone searching for the truth, someone harmed by the unnatural)

+#### Archetypes

+- The **Agent**
+- The **Scoundrel**
+- The **Investigator**

 ## Karma

 Karma is the universe's attempt at balance. _Protagonists_ have the ability to use karma to tug at the hands of fate, but every time they do, the universe acts in retribution.

 Each Player starts with 1 Karma.
 You can spend Karma to:

-- Reduce hurts and harms
-- Updrade a failed dice roll to a Choice or a Success
+- Change a dice roll from a failure to a success.
+Note, if you spend Karma on a roll, you can't spend it on the following roll.
+- Change another players dice roll to a success (only if there's a way to explain so in narrative)

 ## Boons and Banes

-Certian moves and conditions can give a roll a **Boon** or a **Bane**, providing +1 or -1 to the roll result respectively.
+Certian traits and conditions can give a roll a **Boon** or a **Bane**, providing +1 or -1 to the roll result respectively.

-## Basic Moves

-There's some basic moves available to every character.

-- **Sway Someone** (Empathy) - Whenever you need to convince someone else
-- **Assess, Evade, Improvise** (Acuity) - Whenever you need to investigate a situation, evade harm or detection, or try and do the unfamiliar
-- **Do The Damn Thing** (Audacity) - Whenever you need to engage the enemy or act under pressure
-- **Get Weird** (Oddity) - Whenever you need to do something _most magical_
-- **Help Out** (Karma) - Whenever you want to support someone else.
+If a boon and a bane both apply in a single scenario, they cancel each other out.
+Boons and banes do not stack on themselves (If two boons apply, you get a +1, not a plus 2).

-### Getting Weird
+### Odd Traits

-There are two categories of Weird Moves: _Most Magical_ and _Super Human_.
-Different portfolios get access to different types of weird moves.
+There are two categories of Odd Traits: _Meta Physical_ and _Meta Magic_.
+Different portfolios get access to different types of odd traits.

 #### Most Magical Weird Moves